30 Free Certificate of Origin Templates

 Steps to Obtain a CO

-Businesses, traders, or individuals interested in exporting goods must follow a well-outlined process to obtain a certificate of origin.
-The process will ensure that all legal procedures are adhered to enable legitimate trade or transport of goods from one country to another country.
+Businesses, traders, or individuals interested in exporting goods must follow a well-outlined process to obtain this certificate.
+The process will ensure that all legal procedures are adhered to to enable the legitimate trade or transport of goods from one country to another.

 The following is a step-by-step process on how to obtain a certificate of origin:

-1. Write, complete and notarize an affidavit verifying the origin of the good
+1. Write, complete, and notarize an affidavit verifying the origin of the goods.

-2. Visit different authorized agencies to provide a certificate of origin and provide them with the manufacture’s invoice/commercial invoice to obtain the document
+2. Visit different authorized agencies to provide one and provide them with the manufacturer’s invoice/commercial invoice to obtain the document

 4. If necessary or required, attach the exporter’s Update Information Form along with other documents

-5. Present the certificate of origin, notarized affidavit, and invoices to the chamber of commerce for stamping
+5. Present the certificate, notarized affidavit, and invoices to the chamber of commerce for stamping

-6. Identify the documents that require to be stamped by the chamber of commerce.
+6. Identify the documents that are required to be stamped by the chamber of commerce.
 These documents will be dictated by the terms of a trade agreement or the destination country’s laws.

 How does a Certificate of Origin Work?

 The certificate of origin must first be separated from the packing list or commercial invoice.
-The exporter must then sign the certificate of origin and ensure that their signature is notarized.
+The exporter must then sign it and ensure that their signature is notarized.
 The chamber of commerce is then expected to stamp it.
-Depending on the destination, customs officials may name the chamber of commerce and request it to prove that the exporter’s certificate of origin has been reviewed.
+Depending on the destination, customs officials may name the chamber of commerce and request it to prove that the exporter’s certificate has been reviewed.

 This proof of review may occur through an embossing stamp by a chamber official and a signature by an authorized chamber representative.
-Buyers may be obligated to acquire a certificate of origin if the letter of credit stipulates it as a required document.
+Buyers may be obligated to acquire one if the letter of credit stipulates it as a required document.

-A letter of origin may contain detailed information to be included in the certificate of origin to ensure that it complies with stipulated requirements such as the use of specific language within the certificate of origin or additional certifications that must be indicated in the document.
+A letter of origin may contain detailed information to ensure that it complies with stipulated requirements, such as using specific language within it or additional certifications that must be indicated in the document.

-A certificate of origin is usually issued by the government where the goods originated from.
-In most counties, the chamber of commerce is usually the authorized body empowered by a country’s government to issue the certificate of origin.
+A certificate of origin is usually issued by the government where the goods originated.
+In most countries, the chamber of commerce is usually the authorized body empowered by a country’s government to issue one.
 However, some countries do allow self-certification.

 CO and Trade Agreements